-Most powers of attorney prepared by our firm do not allow the agent to receive a fee.
-If the power of attorney is silent on the issue, you may receive reasonable fees for serving as agent.
-In some cases, the power of attorney may specifically allow for fees and provide for how they are to be determined.
+Some powers of attorney do not allow the agent to receive a fee.
+If the power of attorney is silent on the issue, you may receive a reasonable fee for serving as agent.
+The power of attorney may specifically allow for fees and provide for how they are to be determined.
 If you do receive a fee, you are responsible for reporting it as income on your income tax return.